tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-Why-so-many-plugins-vulnerable.md

   </table>
 </div>

-You already know this very well?
-Good!
+You already know about this very well?

-When it comes to [Blubrry PowerPress <= 6.0][XSS-PowerPress], XSS had already taken into account.
+Yes, in case of [Blubrry PowerPress <= 6.0][XSS-PowerPress], XSS had already taken into account.
 The following statistics shows before and after fixing XSS.

 <div class="table-responsive text-center">